C4LUS/My_OWN_SERVER/README.md

 and stock it in a folder

 The script who made thi (auto_save_vaultwarden.sh) is call every morning at 3am using a `crontab` job.
+-- -
+**If you want to create your own server, go read the `SET_UP.md` file, there is a tuorial to remake this server.**